AdityaSharma2003/Uber_Big_Data_Analytics_Project/README.md

 ADITYA SHARMA<br />
 ~ Visualised the raw data into Fact and Dimension tables using Lucidcharts.com<br />
 ~ Wrote the transformation logic using Pandas in Python to model the Big Data as per the planned format on Jupyter notebooks<br />
-~ Extracted the the Dimension tables from the Big Data using Python and connected them with the Fact table using Primary and Foreign keys<br />
+~ Extracted the Dimension tables from the Big Data using Python and connected them with the Fact table using Primary and Foreign keys<br />

 ADITYA MISHRA<br />
 ~ Implemented the Data Loader, Transformer and Data Exporter, ETL Pipeline using Mage.Ai, to finally convert the 100k column Raw data into the said Structure.<br />